Carlos Sayadyan: Art student

 After graduating from the college, Carlos was accepted into Yerevan's State Institute of Theatrical and Fine Arts where he attended from 1968 to 1975.
 While a student at the state institute, he participated in several inter-republic exhibitions.

 His working years at the Yerevan's National Theatre of Opera and Ballet have been enriched with numerous new friendships with celebrities in the art world, who in turn have left a favorable influence on the development of the artist's personality.
 Beginning from the children's fine art school and continuing through the end of the university Carlos has gone through a vast educational growth based on scrupulous study of classical arts.
 However, the artist feels that he is still learning.
 The artist's own intense search for own style between national/oriental flat surfaces and the western classical/3-dimensional paintings ended with the victory of the latter.
-The transition towards the classical method and its strengthening first appeared in the landscapes full of poetry and romantism.
+The transition towards the classical method and its strengthening first appeared in the landscapes full of poetry and romanticism.
 Starting in the early 80's he had no second thoughts about his chosen path.

-State and Professional artist
+State and professional artist

-From 1979 Carlos was a member of USSR Artists Union for which he had to have participated in at least 3 all-union and several inter-republic art exhibitions.
+From 1979 Sadayan was a member of USSR Artists Union for which he had to have participated in at least three all-union and several inter-republic art exhibitions.
 His first individual show was in Romania, Bucharest where he was representing the Soviet Union.
-Along his landscapes, Carlos displayed different compositions and received an approval from the art critics for his excellent contributions to the field of arts.
+Along his landscapes, Sadayan displayed different compositions and received an approval from the art critics for his excellent contributions to the field of arts.
 The media also welcomed him into the chain of international exhibitions.
-In 1990, Carlos’ individual exhibition was opened in Los Angeles with unprecedented success.
+In 1990, Sadayan’s individual exhibition was opened in Los Angeles with unprecedented success.